netsage-project/netsage-pipeline/INSTALL.md

 #### netsage-tagger-daemon
 This is a daemon that polls a Rabbit queue for flow data, retrieves it, and tags it with GeoIP/ASN/Organization information.

 Config file: `/etc/grnoc/netsage/deidentifier/netsage_tagger.xml`

+#### netsage-scireg-tagger-daemon
+This is a daemon that polls a Rabbit queue for flow data, retrieves it, and tags it with metadata from the Science Registry; usually this is run after the tagger.
+Must be run before the deidentifier.

+Config file: `/etc/grnoc/netsage/deidentifier/netsage_tagger.xml`